valor-software/valor-style-guides/gitflow/readme.md

       git merge origin/development
       ```

-  * Link to `PR` should be sent to your team chat with code review request (to make things move faster)
+  * Link to PR should be sent to your team chat with code review request (note, that code review is mandatory, it really helps to make things move faster);

   *Sample*: "Please review my Pull Request: https://github.com/org/project/pull/1"

-3. If there are some code review notes which should be applied, apply them and repeat from step `2`
+3. If there are some code review notes which should be applied, apply them and goto step `2`;

 4. When Pull Request was approved by at least 2 team members